DFHack/dfhack/docs/Removed.rst

 Replaced by the `unforbid` script.
 Run ``unforbid all --quiet`` to match the behavior of the original ``devel/unforbidall`` script.

-.. _deteriorateclothes
+.. _deteriorateclothes:

 deteriorateclothes
 ==================
 Replaced by the new combined `deteriorate` script.
 Run ``deteriorate --types=clothes``.

-.. _deterioratecorpses
+.. _deterioratecorpses:

 deterioratecorpses
 ==================
 Replaced by the new combined `deteriorate` script.
 Run ``deteriorate --types=corpses``.

-.. _deterioratefood
+.. _deterioratefood:

 deterioratefood
 ===============